kokkos/kokkos-core-wiki/docs/source/ProgrammingGuide/Kokkos-and-Virtual-Functions.md

 ![VTable](./figures/VirtualFunctions-VTables.png)

-Okay, so now we have Vtables, if a class knows what type it is it could call the correct function.
+Okay, so now we have Vtables, if a class knows what type it is, it could call the correct function.
 But how does it know?

 Remember that we have one Vtable shared amongst all instances of a type.
 Each instance, however, has a hidden member called the Vpointer, which the compiler points at construction to the correct Vtable.
 So a call to a virtual function simply dereferences that pointer, and then indexes into the Vtable to find the precise virtual function called.

 ![VPointer](./figures/VirtualFunctions-VPointers.png)

-Now that we know what the compiler is doing to implement virtual functions, we'll look at why it doesn't work with GPU's
+Now that we know what the compiler is doing to implement virtual functions, we'll look at why it doesn't work with GPU's.

-Credit: the content of this section is adapted from Pablo Arias [here](https://pabloariasal.github.io/2017/06/10/understanding-virtual-tables/)
+Credit: the content of this section is adapted from Pablo Arias [here](https://pabloariasal.github.io/2017/06/10/understanding-virtual-tables/).

 ## Then why doesn't my code work?